Table of Contents

 - Neurologic examination: vigilance impairments and meningismus

 Laboratory, microbiology, and imaging procedures: Among laboratory parameters, CRP is mostly increased.
-CSF examination is not necessary since the findings are too vague.
+CSF examination is not necessary because the findings are too vague.
 It is extremely important to examine the abscess material via bacterial cultivation, PCR, and tests for fungi and mycobacteria.